-Dum aloo recipe – Fried baby potatoes simmered in smooth, creamy and delicious restaurant style gravy.
-One of the classic Indian dishes served in a special meal.
-Dum aloo can be served with ghee rice, plain basmati rice, jeera rice, lachha paratha, plain paratha, puri, naan or roti.
+Dum aloo recipe – Easy, delicious, creamy & flavorful restaurant style dum aloo recipe made of spicy onion, tomatoes, cashews & yogurt gravy.
+Dum aloo is one of the classic Indian dishes served in a special meals like weddings, celebrations or festivals .
+Dum aloo goes great with ghee rice, plain basmati rice, jeera rice, lachha paratha, plain paratha, puri, naan or roti.

 Dum aloo recipe

 Dum aloo recipe | Restaurant style punjabi dum aloo recipe

 Dum aloo recipe - Slow cooked potatoes in spicy onion tomato and yogurt gravy.
 This dum aloo is a popular restaurant style North Indian side dish.
 Serve dum aloo with rice, paratha, naan or roti.

 - 250 grams potatoes (about 25 small baby potatoes)

 - 1 cup onions cubed or 2 large

 - 1 tomato ripe medium deseeded ( do not use sour tomato)